FedeDP/Clight/README.md

     $ make deb

 A deb file will be created in "Debian" folder, inside Clight root.
-Please note that while i am using Debian testing at my job, i am developing clightd from archlinux.
+Please note that i am developing clightd from archlinux.
 Thus, you can encounter some packaging issues.
 Please, report back.

 ## License